Swami Agnivesh wants to apologise to Anna

 Agnivesh, who ended his two-day stint on reality show Bigg Boss last night, said he would like to meet him as soon as possible.

 "I will say sorry if I have said or done anything wrong.
 I will try to meet him as soon as possible.
-With all respect and humility I will apologise to him at the earliest opportunity," Agnivesh said.
+With all respect and humility I will apologise to him at the earliest opportunity," Agnivesh told PTI.